dileepkumar2626/Face-Anime-AI/README.md

 ```

 - **Backend** — `pytorch/pytorch:2.7.1-cuda12.6-cudnn9-runtime` base, installs project requirements
-  plus FastAPI/uvicorn, pre-downloads the AnimeGANv2 weights at build time, and serves on `:8000`.
+  plus FastAPI/uvicorn, and serves on `:8000`.
+The Dockerfile still pre-downloads the original
+  AnimeGANv2 weights via `torch.hub` at build time — this predates the switch to per-model
+  Hugging Face checkpoints in `src/api/app.py` and is no longer read by the running API (see
+  Future Work); the actual `cyclegan_v1` / `anime2_v2` checkpoints are fetched into the
+  `model_cache` volume at request time instead.
 - **Frontend** — multi-stage build: `node:22-alpine` builds the Vite app, then `nginx:alpine` serves
   the static bundle on `:80` (mapped to `:5173` by Compose).
-- A named volume (`model_cache`) persists downloaded CycleGAN checkpoints across container restarts.
+- A named volume (`model_cache`) persists downloaded checkpoints for both models across container restarts.
 - GPU passthrough is present in `docker-compose.yml` but commented out (`# gpus: all`) — uncomment
   it on a host with the NVIDIA Container Toolkit installed.